 D.J.
 Paul hails from the Heartland of America, Northern Illinois to be specific.
 Growing up in the Midwest allowed him to experience many of the beers that now fall into the Pabst portfolio, Schlitz being his “favorite”.

 His affinity towards all things beer began while growing up in Roscoe, Illinois when going beer can collecting with his father.
-It could have been the long hikes in the local forest preserve or the family trip to La Crosse, WI to get the rare can form G. Heileman Brewing Co.
-Unfortunately this collection still resides back in Illinois.
+It could have been the long hikes in the local forest preserve or the family trip to La Crosse, WI to get the rare can from G. Heileman Brewing Co.
+Fortunately this collection now resides here in Portland and is looking for a good home to display them in.
 From there he went on to college at Southern Illinois University, the home of the Salukis!
-It was during this time that he discovered quality beer, whether it was a German import or a new up and coming microbrew.
-And during his senior year at SIU he took his first trip to Portland via the very scenic Empire Builder from Chicago and fell in love with this fine city and its burgeoning craft beer scene at the time.
-Now 15+ years later he finally resides here in Portland where he is never far from a delicious Oregon produced beer.
+It was during this time that he discovered quality beer, whether it was a German import or a new up and coming microbrew (craft beer was not part of the nomenclature back then).
+And during his senior year at SIU he took his first trip to Portland via the very scenic Empire Builder on Amtrak from Chicago and fell in love with this fine city and its burgeoning craft beer scene at the time.
+Now 15+ years later he finally resides here in Portland where he is never far from a delicious Oregon brewed beer.

 Marc Demeule is Brewpublic’s Québecois correspondent.
 Says Marc: Beer is wonderful.
 It’s a good way to socialize, share and have fun with friendly people (especially if they can appreciate good beers too).
 Beer tasting panels made with friends is also an occasion to taste plenty of different flavours from around the world.
 Thanks to everybody who imports beer, trades some on the Internet and to every beer store owner who bring us new products, new breweries, creating an infinite wish list for every beer geek.
 All of those different beers inspire microbrewers and home brewers to craft better recipes, trying to brew higher quality products and create amazing beers (who could have thiought to brew a Double IPA few years ago?).